zdravkov/kendo-docs/api/wrappers/jsp/grid/column-commanditem.md

 ### click `String`

 The JavaScript function executed when the user clicks the command button.
+The single parameter of the function is a jQuery Event.
+The function context (available via the this keyword) will be set to the grid instance.

 #### Example
     <kendo:grid-column-commandItem click="click">